Seahawks WRs DK Metcalf and Tyler Lockett will likely play against 49ers

 “We are really happy to see him,” Carroll said.
 “He’s really fast as always, he does pick up our stuff really quickly because he has the background with us, and it won’t take him another week before he’s competing with our guys for playing time and get up on the game field.”

-The Seahawks are hoping to feast on a San Francisco secondary dealing with its own injury issues
+The Seahawks are hoping to feast on a San Francisco secondary dealing with its own injury issues.

 Josh Norman is doubtful with a lung issue, and nickel cornerback K’Waun Williams has been ruled out with a calf injury.